6DammK9/nai-anime-pure-negative-prompt/ch99/readme.md

-# ch99: Uncategorized / old content #
+# Chapter 99: Uncategorized / old content #

 It should be fully revamped.